Quantum Computing at Argonne

 Also of note is a new solver, available on github, for general simulation of quantum systems

-- M. Otten, “QuaC: Open Quantum Systems in C,
+- M. Otten, “QuaC: Open Quantum Systems in C,” a time-dependent open quantum systems solver, 2017.

 We’ve also been involved in several seminars and panels.